 Our Health & Wellness Blog

 Playback Theatre presents!
-Shock and Resilience: Real Stories About Cancer Friday, May 22, 2026 7:00 – 8:30 pm Champlain Fieldhouse 140 Carleton Avenue (entrance on Cowley Avenue), Ottawa This fundraiser supports a new program at the Centre for Health Innovation: Fear of Cancer Recurrence and Progression.
-Playback theatre is a form of…
+Shock and Resilience: Real Stories About Cancer Friday, May 22, 2026 7:00 – 8:30 pm Champlain Fieldhouse 140 Carleton Avenue (entrance on Cowley Avenue), Ottawa This fundraiser supports supports Yoga Therapist Anne Pitman’s new program at the Centre for Health Innovation: Fear of Cancer Recurrence and Progression.
+Playback theatre…

 By Lisa Paterson, Yoga Therapist, Movement & Meditation Teacher, Retired Psychotherapist.
 An Early Spring Practice The arrival of Spring doesn’t guarantee Spring feelings, nor warm sunny weather!
 The arrival of Spring doesn’t mean that you automatically feel energized or hopeful.
 But it might be in contemplation of the Spring that some hope – or…